 - Apply Tags to Associations: Check this box to apply the Tags to the Group’s Associations.

-Organization Administrators and higher can prevent users from accidentally uploading malware.
-To do so, hover the cursor over the Settings icon on the top navigation bar (Figure 1), choose ORG SETTINGS, and select the Communities/Sources tab.
-Then click on a community to view the Information screen for the Community (Figure 6).
+Organization Administrators and higher can prevent users in Communities from accidentally uploading malware.
+To do so, hover the cursor over the Settings icon on the top navigation bar (Figure 1), choose Org Settings, and select the Communities/Sources tab.
+Then click on a Community to view its Information screen (Figure 5).

-Check the Restrict Document Storage to Malware Vault checkbox to ensure that all documents users upload will be placed automatically in the Malware Vault.
-This restriction is enforced in three locations: the Create Document screen (Figure 3 and Figure 4), when uploading a file to an existing Document on the Document’s Details screen, and API Document creation for Documents in Communities.
+Ensure that the Restrict Document Storage to Malware Vault checkbox is selected so that all documents that Community contributors upload will be placed automatically in the Malware Vault.
+This restriction is enforced in three locations: the Create Document screen (Figure 2 and Figure 3), when uploading a file to an existing Document on the Document’s Details screen, and API Document creation for Documents in Communities.